Summertime in the South brings out the harmonious sounds of crickets, katydids, and cicadas at night.

 Crickets, Pregnancy, and Lack of Sleep—Oh My!

 For the past several weeks, a cricket has been echoing throughout my family’s home at night.
 While my husband has the talent for sleeping through a rogue elephant trumpeting in his ear, I am an extremely light sleeper.
 Moreover, with being 38 weeks pregnant, having a restful slumber is a luxury my dreams would be made of—if I could actually sleep.
+If you're an expectant mother, with help of expert sonographers in our private ultrasound center, you will be able to see your baby’s 3D images and videos.

 While some people might use pregnancy, lack of sleep, or an obnoxiously loud and persistent cricket as an excuse for not being productive, I have managed to keep on with my day-to-day responsibilities.